Cannabis

 Infused Oils

-Most people use coconut oil or olive oil for their infusions.
-You can store both cooking oils and topical products in glass jars or bottles in the refrigerator.
-You may even want store filled ice cube trays in the freezer for easy use.
-It's best to avoid microwaving or cooking infused oils over high heat as it may burn off many of the cannabinoids and terpenes.
+Most people use coconut oil or olive oil for infusions.
+Store both cooking and topical versions in glass jars in the refrigerator.
+For easy portioning, fill ice cube trays and freeze for single-use servings.
+Avoid microwaving or cooking infused oils over high heat โ€” it burns off many of the cannabinoids and terpenes you worked to preserve.

-Pro-Tip: Make a larger batch of infused oil and divide it into smaller containers for different purposes.
-You can add herbs, essential oils, or other ingredients to customize your oils for cooking, oil-based tinctures, or topicals.
+Pro Tip: Make a larger batch and divide into smaller containers.
+Customize each with herbs, essential oils, or other ingredients for different purposes โ€” cooking, oil-based tinctures, or topicals.

 Edibles